wp-plugins/wp-easycart/readme.txt

 == Changelog ==

+= 1.1.8 =
+* Base and Default CSS Enhancements - Massive overhaul of the base and default store templates.
+Should work out of the box for more browsers, more WordPress themes, more often.
+* Bug Fix - IE cancel buttons were not working, corrected with javascript addition in core.
+* Bug Fix - Continued improvement to the filter features.
+Should not be failing now.
 = 1.1.7 =
 * Bug Fix - Option to use lightbox with product details images now available and working.
 * Bug Fix - Linking issues with second pages and special filters combined.
 Should link correctly now for all combinations.